 Nobody enjoys delivering- or receiving- bad news, but you have a Plan B, so the news is not as bad as it could be.
 On the one hand, you know that you’re not going to meet your exact deadline.
 On the other hand, your customer may have padded a few days in the deadline.

-Don't wait for customers to call you.
+Don’t wait for customers to call you.
 Do whatever it takes to make the call first.
 Be prepared to tell them that you have plans in place to make sure that they get their products or services, preferably within a few days of the original deadline.
-And if you use Nextiva's business phone service, make sure your phones are set up to keep working, or to forward to your cell phone, in the event of a natural disaster.
+And if you use Nextiva’s commercial phone service, make sure your phones are set up to keep working, or to forward to your cell phone, in the event of a natural disaster.

 If a few days’ delay makes a difference, use the call to involve customers in some serious problem-solving.
 If they can wait an extra day for their order, but not two, can you perhaps deliver the order personally?
 If you promised printed reports, can you deliver electronic copies to a printer that is located near the customer, even if you have to eat a bit of extra cost?
 You may deliver past deadline, but your willingness to do what it takes will earn you vast amounts of customer good will and loyalty.